How Does Car AC Work?

 Common AC System Failures

-Because automotive air-conditioning systems operate under pressure, they need to remain completely sealed from the surrounding environment.
+Because automotive air conditioning systems operate under pressure, they need to remain completely sealed from the surrounding environment.
 Anything that allows refrigerant to escape or contaminants to enter can cause a failure.

 If a leak is present in any component, simply recharging the system with new refrigerant will be at best a temporary fix.
-Identify the leak, replace the faulty component, and then evacuate and recharge the system.
+Identify the leak, replace the faulty component and then evacuate and recharge the system.

-Not only will a system leak stop the AC system from cooling, it can damage the compressor.
+Not only will a system leak stop the AC system from cooling, but it can also damage the compressor.
 The compressor can overheat and damage itself by trying to run with too little refrigerant in the system.
 Compressors generally are not serviceable and are an expensive item to replace.

 To operate correctly, the AC condenser needs a steady flow of air through its fins.
 Road debris and dirt may reduce airflow, causing system malfunction.
 The condenser is mounted directly behind the vehicle grill, leaving it somewhat exposed and at risk for partial blockage.